The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 Founder & Executive Director

 Kione Forrest is a community organizer, creative multi-hyphenate, and entrepreneur based in Gainesville, FL.
-DJ.
-Photographer.
-Videographer.
-Beatmaker.
-Musician.
-He built the KAF Foundation at the intersection of everything he carries.
+A DJ, photographer, videographer, beatmaker, and musician, he built The KAF Foundation at the intersection of everything he carries.
 He saw the gap between the gifts in his community and the systems that should be walking people through them.

 Board of Directors